When you think of TEOTWAWKI, do you imagine yourself in a badass bunker filled with weapons for zombie-fighting?

 You don’t have to be a math genius to know that difference is HUGE.

 The reason why cities are so populated is simple: higher-paying jobs.
 Even folks who don’t live in cities are willing to travel to them every day for bigger paychecks.

-Now when catastrophes like martial law or hurricanes happen, you might want to bug out and head for somewhere with fewer people.
+Now when catastrophes like martial law or hurricanes happen, an urban prepper might want to bug out and head for somewhere with fewer people.
 A large crowd equals a larger chance of falling victim to civil unrest or catching diseases.

 With a bigger population, it’s a given that crimes are more common in urban areas.
 This will only increase when disaster strikes.
 As the unprepared get desperate, many will turn to violence, looting, and breaking into homes for a shot at survival.

-To keep your family and possessions safe, you’ll need to double — no, triple — your home security efforts.
-You can apply security film to your windows, get extra locks for your doors, and build a safe room (which we walk you through in this article).
+To keep their family and possessions safe, the urban prepper needs to double—no, triple—their home security efforts.
+They can apply security film to your windows, get extra locks for your doors, and build a safe room (which we walk you through in this article).
 It’s smart to learn self-defense skills, too.